 Particularly for small businesses, geographic segmentation can be used to target specific customers without wasting excess advertising dollars on impressions that will not turn into leads.
-For example, a local pizzeria could present their ad to only people within the town they are located.
+For example, a local pizzeria could present their ad to only people within the town they are located in.

 Customer Segmentation: Demographic B2C

 Demographic segmentation is segmenting the market based on certain characteristics of the audience.
-Characteristics often include, but are certainly not limited to: race, ethnicity, age, gender, religious, education, income, marital status, and occupation.
+Characteristics often include but are certainly not limited to: race, ethnicity, age, gender, religion, education, income, marital status, and occupation.